camunda-community-hub/camunda-platform-7-keycloak/examples/sso-kubernetes/README.md

 This ensures, that only users authenticated at the Camunda-Identity-Service are allowed to access REST API of CIB seven.
 Fine grained configuration of the authorization rights can be achieved by adding rules to Authorization configuration.

-The security implementation snippets for the REST Api part can be found in package ``org.cibseven.bpm.extension.keycloak.showcase.rest``.
+The security implementation snippets for the REST Api part can be found in package ``org.cibseven.community.keycloak.showcase.rest``.

 Besides a typical Web security configuration ``RestApiSecurityConfig`` including OAuth 2.0 Resource Server support we need a ``KeycloakAuthenticationFilter`` registered at the end of the Spring Security Filter Chain.
 Its job is to pass the authenticated user id and groupIds to IdentityService: